VikSil/UC_journal_automation/README.md

 ## Data source

 There is an option to either use a .csv file or source the data from a Google Sheets spreadsheet.
-Whichever option you choose, add a configuration into `credentials.env` file with the date format that is used in the data source, e.g.:
+Whichever option you choose, add a configuration into `credentials.env` file for the date format that is used in the data source, e.g.:

     DATE_FORMAT=%Y-%m-%d

-Make sure that APPLICATION DATE column format in your data source is the same.
+Make sure that APPLICATION DATE column format in your data source uses the same format.

 ### Local datasource